aantron/ocaml.org/data/planet/camlcity/after-nosql-there-will-be-noserver.md

 provides data distribution and replication, a high degree of data safety, almost unlimited scalabilitiy for database reads, and reasonable performance for writes.
-Of course, most of these features are just &quot;inherited&quot; from PlasmaFS, and the library just had to implement the file format (i.e. a B tree, see <a href="http://projects.camlcity.org/projects/dl/plasma-0.5/doc/html/Plasmakv_intro.html">
+Of course, most of these features are just "inherited" from PlasmaFS, and the library just had to implement the file format (i.e. a B tree, see <a href="http://projects.camlcity.org/projects/dl/plasma-0.5/doc/html/Plasmakv_intro.html">
 this page for details</a>).
 This is not cheating, but exactly the